-- 1. Navigate to the Define access code parameter ($\rightarrow \triangleq 155$). - 2.
+- 1. Navigate to the Define access code parameter ($\Rightarrow \square 146$). - 2.
 Define a max.
-16-digit numeric code as an access code.

-3. Enter the access code again in the Confirm access code parameter ($\rightarrow \implies 155$) to confirm the code.

-← The Web browser switches to the login page.

-If no action is performed for 10 minutes, the Web browser automatically returns to the login page.
+16-digit numeric code as an access code. - 3.
+Enter the access code again in the Confirm access code parameter ($\rightarrow \triangleq 146$) to confirm the code. - ← The Web browser switches to the login page. - If no action is performed for 10 minutes, the Web browser automatically returns to the login page. - If parameter write protection is activated via an access code, it can also only be deactivated via this access code →

-- - The user role with which the user is currently logged on via Web browser is indicated by the Access status parameter.
+80. - The user role with which the user is currently logged on via Web browser is indicated by the Access status parameter.
 Navigation path: Operation → Access status